 Since 1928, The Sandusky State Theatre has been an area landmark and continues to serve as a top entertainment destination for the entire Erie County region.
-The Sandusky State Theatre has been in operation for 82 years and has served the community in many entertainment capacities functioning as a top Vaudeville theatre, movie palace, and world-class performing arts center.
+The Sandusky State Theatre has been in operation since 1928 and has served the community in many entertainment capacities functioning as a top Vaudeville theatre, movie palace, and world-class performing arts center.

 Founded in 1988, The Sandusky State Theatre is an historic, 1500 seat theatre that originally opened as a vaudeville and movie house.
 In 1992, the Theatre underwent a major renovation project and has since that time become Erie County's largest not-for-profit arts organization.